vtexdocs/help-center-content/README.md

 # help-center-content

-Welcome to the [VTEX Help Center Portal](https://help.vtex.com/) content repository!
+Welcome to the [VTEX Help Center](https://help.vtex.com/) content repository!
 Here you will find the archives for all articles included in this documentation portal.
-It is managed by the [Tech Writing team](https://github.com/vtexdocs/help-center-content/graphs/contributors) at VTEX, so if you have any questions about the repository, do not hesitate to contact any of them.
+It is managed by the [Education & Documentation team](https://github.com/vtexdocs/help-center-content/graphs/contributors) at VTEX, so if you have any questions about the repository, do not hesitate to contact any of them.

 ## In this repository